Guidance for visiting gardens in current Coronavirus crisis

 How you can get involved!

 Why not visit one of the hundreds of beautiful gardens opened each year by the National Garden Scheme?
 We are pleased to announce that in 2020, more than 600 new gardens are opening.

-Money raised from entry fees is shared out by the National Garden Scheme with its partner charities, including Carers Trust.
-So your visit will help our work to support unpaid carers across the UK.
+Money raised from entry fees and sales of tea and cake is shared out by the National Garden Scheme with its partner charities, including Carers Trust.
+So, your visit will help our work to support unpaid carers across the UK.

 Gardens and health

 It has long been understood that there is a direct link between gardens, gardening and being outdoors with health and wellbeing.
 More recent extensive research shows that spending time outdoors can significantly improve mental health and wellbeing.
 In fact, over 85% of National Garden Scheme visitors report that being in a garden has a positive impact on their mental wellbeing.